This lesson introduces you to the various parts of the ArcGIS Velocity app and describes how they relate to each other.

 - Click Confirm to choose an existing feed.

 The real-time analytic editor opens.
-You can add additional feeds, sources, analytic tools, and outputs to configure a step-by-step real-time processing workflow.
+You can add more feeds, sources, analytic tools, and outputs to configure a step-by-step real-time processing workflow.

 - From the main menu, click Big Data and explore the Big Data Analytics page.

 The Big Data Analytics page displays the list with information about big data analytics.
 A big data analytic performs batch processing and analysis on stored data such as data in a feature layer or in cloud big data stores such as Amazon S3 and Azure Blob Store.
 Big data analytics are typically used for summarizing observations, performing pattern analysis, and enriching data.
-For more information on creating big data analytics, see the Design a big data analytic quick lesson.
+For more information on creating big data analytics, refer to the designing a big data analytic quick lesson.

 - Familiarize yourself with the options for working with existing big data analytics including the following: